Looking for the most stylish dresses to hide a tummy? From party-ready sequins to on-trend leopard print, we've done the hard work for you

 The most stylish dresses to hide a tummy

-In addition to considering colour and fabric, there are specific silhouettes to look for when shopping for stylish dresses to conceal a tummy.
-From a timeless wrap dress to a breezy trapeze design, these flattering frocks are comfy, versatile, and forever on-trend.
+From a timeless wrap dress to a breezy trapeze design, there are certain silhouettes to look for when hunting for stylish dresses to hide a tummy.
+The styles we've rounded up are flattering frocks that are comfy, versatile, and forever on-trend.
 Apart from flattering designs, functional elements are also something to consider.
 Look for the best dresses with pockets, practical lengths, quality materials and prints and colours that you can style through multiple seasons.

 “Once you find a shape of dress you love, you can experiment with different colours, prints and lengths to build up a confidence-boosting wardrobe,” says woman&home fashion director Paula Moore.

-To give you a head start on finding your forever frock, I’ve curated the very best stylish dresses to hide a tummy, as well as consulting the experts on how to style them.
+To give you a head start on finding your forever frock, I’ve curated the most stylish dresses to hide a tummy, as well as consulting the experts on how to wear them.

 Dresses to hide a tummy: wrap dresses